junqing-zhang/junqing-zhang.github.io/_pages/about.md

 * Machine learning and deep learning applications in the wireless communications and security

 ## Research Demonstration
+We are always keen to apply our knowledge to practical applications.
+Hence we have created several demonstration videos to present our applied research.
 * [Key Generation Demonstration using WARP]({{ site.url }}/posts/2020/03/11/keygendemo/)
 * [Heartbeat Key Generation Demonstration Using PPG Sensors](/demo-keygen-heartbeat-ppg/)
 * [LoRaWAN Demonstration using Pycom FiPy](/demo-lorawan-fipy/)